Rodhiya07Aduke/Swing-Calculator-Project-2024/README.md

 This is a simple calculator application built using **Java** and the **Swing GUI** toolkit.
 It supports basic mathematical operations like addition, subtraction, multiplication, and division.
 The application provides an intuitive graphical user interface (GUI) with buttons for each operation, making it easy to perform calculations.

+## Why I Buildt This
+I created this calculator as a simple project to practice using Java Swing.
+My goal is to make an intuitive app that could handle basic calculations while being easy to use.
+I also want to expand my knowledege of java and experiment more.

 ## Features

 - **Basic Operations**: Addition, subtraction, multiplication, division.